Gambling Therapy

 Determination

-The Determination stage refers to the decision being made that change is needed and plans are put in place on how to make this change.
+The Determination stage refers to the decision that change is needed and the plans for making this change.

 Action